 Yamaha SCR950 v Ducati Scrambler

 I love the Ducati Scrambler with its Italian styling but I have never been able to shake off the feeling that it’s trying a little too hard to look like a Hipsters idea of what an original 60’s scrambler should be.
-The Yamaha SCR950 on the other hand looks and handles like a standard road bike that’s been modified to handle the dirt tracks and that’s exactly what the original Scramblers were so for me the Yamaha is the best of the current retro scramblers on the market.
+The Yamaha SCR950 on the other hand looks and handles like a standard road bike that’s been modified to handle the off road tracks and that’s exactly what the original Scramblers were so for me the Yamaha pips the Ducati.

 The chassis is designed to offer light handling and competent around-town performance, but actually did much better off highway than I expected it would.
 If you are looking for sporting prowess to rival the Ducati Scrambler, or Triumph Thruxton, this isn’t that bike.
 At $8,699 it simply doesn’t have the high-end suspension and brakes to compete, but it wasn’t meant to.